Fierykev/LDPRT/README.md

 **<p align="center">Artist Defined Albedo</p>**

-Instead of trying to find an approximation of subsurface scattering, an artist can define the thickness of a texture via an albedo map.
+To give artists more control over the process, an artist can define the thickness of a texture via an albedo map.
 The map's RGB channels are interpreted as the albedo color while the alpha channel is the thickness.
-By applying backlight whose intensity is effected by thickness and color of the albedo texture, a cheaper version of subsurface scattering can be achieved.
+By applying a backlight whose intensity is effected by thickness and color of the albedo texture, a lighting scheme for thin membranes is created.

 <p align="center">Note how the portion of the model that is front lit displays a dark wood texture,
 whereas the portion that is backlit uses a leopard pattern.
 The lighting implies some leopard lining inside